Skip to main content

 The MassArt Graduate Programs fund a range of opportunities each semester to students from all programs, providing an important workforce to the college, offering valuable professional and academic experience to our grads, and building long-term relationships with MassArt faculty and staff.

-Graduate assistantships are currently paid at a rate of $18/hour, and involve an average of 3-10 hours of work per week, depending on the nature of the position.
 Assistantship opportunities are offered directly by faculty/staff and via a list of open positions sent by the Graduate Programs Office prior to the start of each semester.
 Graduate students apply for approved positions directly with supervising faculty/staff based on their interests, skill-sets, and professional goals.

 TAs are offered targeted academic training opportunities, working under the supervision and mentorship of a faculty member.
 In most instances, TAs are assigned to a particular course.
 In limited cases, students are selected for one of our competitive expanded assistantship positions, working with a faculty member across courses and sections, providing a range of support both in and out of the classroom.
-TAs receive practical pedagogical experience in higher education while also making an important contribution to the educational experience of the students they serve.
-Faculty select their TA's subject to approval by the Graduate Programs Resource Coordinator and Dean of Graduate Studies.

 GAs (Graduate Assistants) provide management, academic, technical, curatorial, and operational support to a range of offices, programs, studios, labs, and galleries at the College, and may report to administrators, faculty, or other College personnel.
 The GA experience provides training in higher education administration and builds competencies consistent with the student's academic and/or professional objectives.
 A list of available GA positions for which you may apply is sent to all current and incoming students by the Graduate Programs Office prior to the start of each semester.

-Graduate Assistantship FAQ's
+Graduate Assistant FAQ's

 All MFA (including Low-Residency and DMI), MDES, Graduate Art Education, and MArch students enrolled in a minimum of 9 credits and in good academic standing are eligible to apply for graduate assistantships.

 Each semester, several opportunities for teaching assistantships are offered by our Studio Foundation department.
 The Studio Foundation curriculum introduces undergraduate students to a variety of studio techniques and media and the stages of the creative process, from inception to design, construction, presentation, critique and revision.
-Graduate Assistants advise students on class work, assist in dialogue with instructors about the curriculum, program, facilities and equipment, assist with research, and give in-class presentations or demonstrations of a technique in an area of their expertise.

 Prior to the start of each semester, (approximately mid-August for Fall and mid-December for Spring), the Graduate Office sends a list of available positions (TA and GA) to all current and incoming students, including dates/times, course or office name, hours, expectations, faculty contact info, skills required for the position, and anticipated skills gained.
-Interested students reach out directly to the supervising faculty/staff to apply, usually with a resume and/or work sample.
-Students are expected to have demonstrated skills and knowledge in the course content area.

 In some cases, particularly for upper-level undergrad courses, faculty invite specific graduate students to act as a TA, which eliminates the application process, provided that the position has been approved by the graduate dean.